Sports Betting: Top 5 Reasons Why You’re Losing & What to do About it

 It’s easy to get caught up in the excitement of sports betting, especially if there’s a league, series or championship going on.

 However, if you’re placing, say, ten bets at a time as opposed to five, then chances are that your focus is all over the place, too.
 Your chances of losing, therefore, increase as well.

 In the same vein, if you’re placing bets across a multitude of sports, you’ll have a harder time keeping tabs on the latest information about each one.

 By spreading your bets too thinly, you’re dividing your attention between too many sets of potential outcomes.
-Any professional punter will tell you that research is a crucial component of profitable sports betting.
+Any professional punter will tell you that research is a crucial component of lower-risk sports betting.